pragtich/NodeManager/README.md

+## Forked NodeManager

+Nodemanager by default does not send regular updates of interrupt-driven sensors.
+In case one does not want to rely on the successful transmission of each and every state change event, one may want to have the current status sent on a certain interval, regardless of the value.

+Since the merging of [PR 312](https://github.com/mysensors/NodeManager/pull/312), which introduces `FEATURE_HOOKING`, this is possible.

+This branch shows an example of this approach.

+## Original documentation below:

 NodeManager is intended to take care on your behalf of all those common tasks that a MySensors node has to accomplish, speeding up the development cycle of your projects.
 Consider it as a sort of frontend for your MySensors projects.
 When you need to add a sensor (which requires just uncommeting a single line), NodeManager will take care of importing the required library, presenting the sensor to the gateway/controller, executing periodically the main function of the sensor